Variational Positive-incentive Noise: How Noise Benefits Models: Introduction

 \section{Introduction}

-Although there are plenty of works aiming to promote the deep models via eliminating the noise contained in data, some studies \cite{SAE,Dropout,AdversarialTraining,GAN,NCE,DDPM,LabelSmoothing} have explicitly or implicitly shown the potential positive effect of noise \cite{AdversarialTraining}.
-Motivated by Positive-incentive Noise (\textit{Pi-Noise}) \cite{Pi-Noise}, we focus on the framework that formally analyzes noise using information theory.
-For simplicity, we use $\pi$-noise to denote pi-noise in the rest of this paper.
+Although there are plenty of works aiming to enhance the deep models via eliminating the noise contained in data, some studies \cite{Dropout,AdversarialTraining,GAN,NCE,DDPM,LabelSmoothing} have explicitly or implicitly shown the potential positive effect of noise in plenty of topics, including but not limited to video diffusion \cite{DiffusionNoise}, image-to-image translation \cite{ImageTranslationNoise}, and point cloud segmentation \cite{PointCloudNoise}.
+Different from most works that empirically and heuristically utilize noise, the Positive-incentive Noise (\textit{Pi-Noise} or \textit{$\pi$-noise}) \cite{Pi-Noise} is a new framework using information theory that scientifically investigates the positive or negative impact brought by noise.
+Motivated by $\pi$-noise, we focus on \textbf{how to apply the beneficial noise to deep learning models} with $\pi$-noise framework , which formally analyzes noise using information theory.
 The noise that simplifies the task is defined as $\pi$-noise.
-Formally speaking, the noise $\bm \varepsilon \in \mathcal{E}$ satisfying
+Formally speaking, the noise $\bm \varepsilon \in \mathcal{E}$ (where $\mathcal{E}$ is a noise set) satisfying

 is defined as $\pi$-noise to the task $\mathcal{T}$, where $H(\cdot)$ represents the information entropy and $I(\cdot, \cdot)$ denotes the mutual information.
 Noise is named as pure noise provided that $I(\mathcal{T}, \mathcal{E})=0$.
 Although adding some random noise is sometimes regarded as an optional data augmentation method, it is an unstable scheme in practice.
 Following this principle, it becomes possible to definitely predict whether a class of distributions would benefit the target task $\mathcal{T}$.
 It is counterintuitive and attractive that some random noise would benefit the task, rather than disturbing it.